Skip navigation

 1. Applicants also attach a maximum of five pages of supporting evidence that demonstrate the quality, productivity and impact of their contributions to research/creative activity, education, service, leadership, public policy, commercialisation of research or contribution to public intellectual debate.

-2. Applicants ensure that the application is complete and accurate, and one promotion application checklist is included in their application for promotion.
+3. Applicants ensure that the application is complete and accurate.

-1. For applications for promotion to levels B-D, the local promotion committee secretary coordinates the Research School Director endorsement and College Dean acknowledgement, after the promotion application (including the supervisor’s endorsement) has been submitted by the applicant.
+1. For applications for promotion to levels B-D, the local promotion committee secretary coordinates the School Director or equivalent statement and College Dean acknowledgement, after the promotion application has been submitted by the applicant.
+The applicant must seek their supervisor’s statement, ensuring that this is complete prior to submitting their application.
 The acknowledgement by the College Dean does not constitute endorsement or approval of the promotion application.

-2. For applications for promotion to level E1, the University promotion committee secretary coordinates Research School Director and College Dean endorsement after the promotion application (including the supervisor’s endorsement) has been submitted by the applicant.
+2. For applications for promotion to level E1, the University Promotion Committee secretary coordinates the School Director or equivalent statement and College Dean endorsement after the promotion application has been submitted by the applicant.
+The applicant must seek their supervisor’s statement and ensure that this is complete prior to submitting their application.

-3. Where an application is submitted involving a joint appointment, the supervisor endorsement, Research School Director endorsement and College Dean acknowledgment is provided by the primary School and College in consultation with the joint School and College.
+3. Where an application is submitted involving a joint appointment, the supervisor statement, School Director or equivalent statement and College Dean acknowledgment is provided by the primary School and College in consultation with the joint School and College.

-4. The supervisor endorsement and Research School Director endorsement may include comment on the degree to which the applicant has fulfilled obligations in relation to the ANU Code of Conduct.
+4. The supervisor statement and School Director or equivalent statement may include comment on the degree to which the applicant has fulfilled obligations in relation to the ANU Code of Conduct.

-5. Based on the assessment of research, education, service, leadership and values, the Research School Director will indicate whether the promotion is supported.
+5. Based on the assessment of research, education, service, leadership and values, the School Director or equivalent will indicate whether the promotion is supported.
+The supervisor statement and School Director or equivalent statement must provide explanation, with examples and evidence related back to the education, research and service indicators, inclusive of impact of leadership and values, as to whether promotion is supported.

 Applicant activity weightings